 \ GASB 68 requires that the past 10 years of information be presented.
-Due to the fact that this was the year of implementation prior year information is not available for 10 years.
-The data will be accumulated over time and presented according to GASB 68.
+Due to the fact thet GASB 68 was implemented in year ended June 30, 2015, prior year information is not available for ten years.
+The data will be accumulated over time and presented in accordance with GASB 68.

-LIBERTY CENTRAL SCHOOL DISTRICT LIBERTY, NEW YORK SCHEDULE OF DISTRICT CONTRIBUTIONS FOR THE YEAR ENDED JUNE 30, 2018
+LIBERTY CENTRAL SCHOOL DISTRICT LIBERTY, NEW YORK SCHEDULE OF THE DISTRICT'S PROPORTIONATE SHARE OF THE NET PENSION ASSET/LIABILITY FOR THE YEAR ENDED JUNE 30, 2019